ipenywis/jwt-best-practices-server/README.md

 ## Branches for Bad & Good Practices

+- master has the best approach with all implementation, same as: redis-blacklist branch
 - bad-auth (Bad JWT Practices - No Session - Storing on Localstorage)
 - good-auth ()
 - redis-blacklist (Server Session implementation using Redis with Blacklist technique)